suter-partner/Summary-box-for-Wikipedia-links/wikiPrevBox/readme.md

 Version 1.1.1, November 11, 2023, df

 ## Introduction
-The **«Summary box for Wikipedia links»** automatically turns any new and existing link to a Wikipedia article on your website into a link with a nice preview box containing the article summary!
+The **«Summary box for Wikipedia links»** automatically turns any **existing & new** links to a Wikipedia article on your website into a link with a nice preview box containing the article summary.
+It works on desktop & mobile!

-**Project page:** [Summary box for Wikipedia links](https://su-pa.net/wikiPrevBox/) (su-pa.net)
+To get the feature, you can simply add a line of code to your website/web application or copy the code here and host it yourself.

-**Some time ago**, MediaWiki came up with the wonderful idea of [Page Preview](https://www.mediawiki.org/wiki/Page_Previews), which shows a preview of a linked page on mouseover within the Wikipedia site. **We thought how nice it would be to have this feature for any website/web application that works in any browser and on any device!**
+**Try** the feature on the [project page](https://su-pa.net/wikiPrevBox/) (su-pa.net)
-Just add a line of code to add the feature to your website, it works on desktop & mobile.
+**Also** available as a [WordPress plugin](https://github.com/su-pa/Summary-box-for-Wikipedia-links_WordPress-Plugin/) (github.com)

 ## Table of Contents
 - [Introduction](#introduction)